 One specialist worked as a penetration tester and helped companies find and eliminate hacking techniques that hackers could use.
 At the time, he could access 20,000 corporate accounts in less than an hour simply by entering the default password that the accounts were provided with.
 However, using the same passwords for different accounts makes them not secure.
 For example, a Netflix leak could risk your bank account when you use the same password for Netflix and Chase Mobile.
 Take just one step to protect your accounts better and change your old “qwerty” password to something more secure.
 It will reduce the chances of a “brute force” hack several times.

-Best Way to Keep Passwords
+Best Way to Securely Store Passwords

 Don’t use details from your life to create passwords.
 You may think that no one can guess the name of your pet or child, but in most cases, it’s enough to go to Instagram or Facebook.
 Coming up with passwords “on the fly,” people are often not original.
 Thus, experts found that 21 percent of people use predictable cues, such as birthdays or favorite soccer teams.
 According to a Microsoft survey, 15 percent of users use pet names.
 That’s why you shouldn’t use passwords with any real meaning.
 A password longer than 12 characters, with lots of numbers, uppercase letters, and special symbols, would be optimal.
 According to Microsoft, 96% of successful cyber attacks involve passwords of less than ten characters, and 76% include passwords of less than six characters.

 You may ask, “But why would anyone waste time guessing my password?”
 Even if you don’t think you’re well known enough to be the target of a cyberattack, don’t let this “old man” syndrome allow you to use simple passwords.
 Some hackers spend time searching for easy targets, and some use automatic password guessing, also called “spray and pray.”
-Having predictable passwords is like leaving your car in a mall parking lot.
+Having predictable passwords is like leaving your car open in a mall parking lot.
 Most thieves hunt for unlocked doors and rolled-down windows.
 Here are examples of passwords to avoid:

 - 123456.
 Too obvious means are easy to guess.